mosip/documentation/docs/architecture/features.md

 * `OpenID` being a standard, we get a lot of Client libraries for intergrations.
 Hence, avoid custom code building for integration.

+### Consent Registry

+Consent Registry is a module that is designed to store user consent on claims and scopes requested during login into e-Signet using either `oidc-ui` or the Wallet application ([Inji](https://docs.mosip.io/inji/)).
+Key highlights of this feature are:
+* Storage of user consent against the requested claims and scopes in the database.
+* If the consent is already provided, it will bypass the consent screen when the user logs in using e-Signet(v1.1.0).
+* Recapture consent in case of changes in requested claims or scopes.

 ### Seamless inclusion of new authentication mechanisms

 * Since the relying party redirects to the e-Signet page, inclusion of new authentication factor can be introduced without any changes to the integration from the relying party end.